Redefining Maternity care Within the Natural Birth Movement

 So I am going to try to steer clear of words that put a positive or negative judgment on birth or the women who give birth.
 Birth will come, and women are strong enough and brave enough to experience it, whatever it might be.
 Birth, even mountaintop birth, takes you down to your core, and it likely transforms you into someone you didn’t know before.
 Someone stronger, wiser, maybe more jaded, depending on how it went down, and hopefully someone more confident and ready for all the trials and joys of motherhood.

 I don’t know in advance which births will be a wild ride and which births will be a float down the lazy river.
 But I believe in women.
 And I believe that if we embrace the unknowns and make our informed choices with intention and acceptance, we will gain something precious in the process.
 Your midwife cannot guarantee any particular course for your labor.
 But she can look into your eyes and know that how you are treated during this journey matters.
 She can employ her knowledge and skills to make course corrections along the way that will probably decrease the need for interventions.
 She can respect your informed choices and stay with you as the outcomes of those choices and the mysteries of your birth unfold.

 What are your thoughts on empowerment in childbirth?
 I welcome your comments!

-Kassia Walcott is a Texas Licensed Midwife, Certified Professional Midwife, and lover of mothers, babies, children, animals and nature.
-A homeschooling mother of three, she lives in Plano with her family, pets, and herb garden, where she loves to read and drink too much coffee.
+Kassia Walcott is a Colorado Registered Midwife, Certified Professional Midwife, and lover of mothers, babies, children, animals and nature.
+A boy mom of three, she lives in the Longmont area with her family, pets, and herb garden, where she loves to read and drink too much coffee.